Pavlo Movchan: Political career

 During the Soviet era, Movchan supported Ukrainian Soviet dissidents.
 Following the 1972–1973 Ukrainian purge, he lived under constant surveillance from the KGB and was forced to live in internal exile.

 Movchan was first elected to the Verkhovna Rada (Ukrainian parliament) in the 1990 Ukrainian Supreme Soviet election, representing Berezniaky in the city of Kyiv as part of the Democratic Bloc alliance.
 At the time of his election, he was a member of the People's Movement of Ukraine (Народний рух України, abbreviated Rukh); he later joined the Congress of National Democratic Forces.
 He was chief of the subcommittee on the Chernobyl disaster.

 Movchan was re-elected in the 1994 and 1998 elections, being elected from Kolomyia in Ivano-Frankivsk Oblast and Ukraine's 152nd electoral district in Rivne Oblast respectively.
 He was a member of the Foreign Affairs and CIS Relations Committee, being the committee's chairman from February 2000 to 2002 and serving as head of the inter-parliamentary relations subcommittee from 1994 to 1998.
 During the split in Rukh, he joined Yuriy Kostenko's supporters, becoming a member of the Ukrainian People's Party in April 2000.
 Movchan was elected on the proportional representation list of the Our Ukraine Bloc in the 2002 Ukrainian parliamentary election; he left the bloc for the Ukrainian People's Party Bloc in March 2005.
 From 2002 to 2006 he was first deputy chair of the Culture and Spirituality Committee.

 Movchan was a candidate in the 2006 Ukrainian parliamentary election for the Ukrainian National Bloc of Kostenko and Plyushch.
 He was not successfully elected.
 In the 2007 Ukrainian parliamentary election he returned to the Verkhovna Rada, this time as part of the Yulia Tymoshenko Bloc.
 He was placed as the 131st candidate on the bloc's proportional representation list, and at the time of his election, he was an independent.
-Movchan was a member of the Culture and Spirituality Committtee, and head of the subcommittee on Creative Activities, Art, Cultural Education and Language Policies from February 2008.
+Movchan was a member of the Culture and Spirituality Committee, and head of the subcommittee on Creative Activities, Art, Cultural Education and Language Policies from February 2008.
 He left the Yulia Tymoshenko Bloc in February 2010, later becoming a member of the Reforms for the Future faction in the Verkhovna Rada.